The European Writers Congress

 Enjoys the support of members of the European Parliament, the European Commission, and other authorities of European relevance.

-Our activities and projects advancing the idea of Europe have been subsidised by the European Commission since 1997 under different budget lines and programmes of DG Education & Culture defends the professional interests of writers at the European and national levels, in legal and political contexts, concerning social and cultural policy
+Our activities and projects advancing the idea of Europe have been subsidized by the European Commission since 1997 under different budget lines and programmes of DG Education & Culture defends the professional interests of writers at the European and national levels, in legal and political contexts, concerning social and cultural policy

-Representing authors as a supra-national organisation, the EWC is recognised by the major competent European bodies and political institutions.The EWC champions both the diversity of literatures and cross-border cultural exchange for a better understanding among the peoples of Europe via expert meetings, public events, buy melatonin and media projects.
+Representing authors as a supra-national organisation, the EWC is recognised by the major competent European bodies and political institutions.The EWC champions both the diversity of literatures and cross-border cultural exchange for a better understanding among the peoples of Europe via expert meetings, public events and media projects.

 With a Newsletter and a variety of books, resolutions, appeals & conference papers the EWC